-CLINICAL PRACTICE I DNT 111
+DNT 111 CLINICAL PRACTICE I

-(1T, 12C) 5 credits

-Program or Permission of instructor

-124, MTH 100 or 112 or 116, SPH 107
+(1T, 12C) 5 credits PREREQUISITE: Admission to Dental Assisting Program or Permission of instructor COREQUISITE: DNT 112, DNT 113, DNT 116, DNT 124, MTH 100 or 112 or 116, SPH 107

 This course is designed to allow the student the opportunity for clinical observation and practical work experience in clinical settings under the supervision of a licensed dentist.
 Emphasis will be placed on the basic skills of chairside assisting.
 Upon completion, students should be able to demonstrate basic skills in the area of chairside assisting.